-- Race - Ethnicity - Insurance type (Medicaid, commercial, uninsured) - Benefit type (if insured): HMO, PPO, Medicaid Primary Care Management Plan, Fee for service, Other - Mother's State and County of Residence and or zip code.
-Record FIPS if available - Evidence child received comfort care only (when appropriate).
-EXCLUDE if so. - Documentation child was eligible for and received therapeutic hypothermia (when appropriate).
+- b Race - c Ethnicity - d Insurance type (Medicaid, Commercial, Uninsured) - e Benefit category (HMO, PPO, Medicaid Primary Care Management Plan, Fee for service, Other) - f Zip Code and/ or State and County or equivalent area of Mother's residence.
+Record FIPS if available - g Evidence child received comfort care only (when appropriate).
+EXCLUDE if so. - h Documentation child was eligible for and received therapeutic hypothermia (when appropriate).
 EXCLUDE if so.

-Step 5: Identify and record:
+Step 5: Identify and Record

-- i.
-Time of first documented temperature taken in the nursery - ii.
+- Time of first temperature taken in the nursery (ARRIVAL TEMPERATURE) - ii.
 Value of first temperature taken in the nursery - iii.
 Units that temperature was recorded in.
-If in Fahrenheit calculate Celsius as C=(F-32)5/9 Record infant age at time of ARRIVAL temperature
+If in Fahrenheit calculate Celsius as C=(F-32)5/9 - iv.
+Record infant age at time of ARRIVAL temperature